SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 He didn't have anything constructive or even _interesting_ to add, so I blocked it.
 He just had a head full of the usual conservative claptrap, and wanted to call me names.
-Not even original names: socialist (yeah, probably&hellip; so?),liberal (absolutely), and some vague obscentities.
-He just wanted to say I'm dumb, wrong, and bad.
-(Look, dude: I've had drug-resistant clinical depression my entire life: I _already know that._) He wasn't even being original.
+Not even original names: socialist (yeah, probably&hellip; so?), liberal (absolutely), communist (_really?_) and some vague obscentities.
+He just wanted to say I'm wrong, dumb, and a bad person who should feel bad.
+(Look, dude: I've had drug-resistant clinical depression my entire life: I _already know that._) He wasn't even being original!
 Had he been original, I might have accepted the nastygram comment and replied with a thoughtful and helpful critique of his command of invective.
-But they weren't even competent insults.
+But they weren't even _competent_ insults.

 The probability of spam or nastygram is kind of interesting ("PR" = "pull request" = "attempted comment"):